deep-bi/druid-multi-stage-query/README.md

 Multi-stage queries, when run as SQL via query tasks, are planned in three phases:

 1. The SQL planner generates a native query corresponding to the user's SQL query.
-2. The `query_controller` task generates a multi-stage QueryDefinition corresponding to the native query, using QueryKit.
+2. The `query_controller/native_query_controller` task generates a multi-stage QueryDefinition corresponding to the native query, using
+   QueryKit.
-3. The `query_controller` task determines how many workers will run and generates WorkOrders for each worker.
+3. The `query_controller/native_query_controller` task determines how many workers will run and generates WorkOrders for each worker.

 Once all three of these phases are complete, `query_worker` tasks are launched, sent their WorkOrders, and query execution begins.